 The administrator can choose to restore entire mailboxes, selected folders or single items.
 When restoring SharePoint data, the administrator has options to select entire site collections and team sites or individual sites, libraries, folders and items.
 The program also allows restoring Office 365 users’ personal sites in OneDrive for Business service and individual documents.
 Data can be restored to the original location, or a different folder/mailbox/site or even another Office 365 tenant.

 - Is there a free trial version available?
 What are the limitations?

 The program can be used for testing purposes for 30 days.
 During that period, you can run fully functional backup jobs.
 The only limitation of the trial version is that, while restoring data, you will be able to restore only 5 items per folder.
 There is also an option to trial the restore feature without the 5-items-per-folder limit.
 You can contact CodeTwo Customer Success team to get a special temporary license key that allows you to restore unlimited items per folder for a few mailboxes.

 Unless you activate the program with a license key, all backup and restore jobs will be switched off after the trial period ends.

 - Where do I install it?

-In the current version, CodeTwo Backup only lets you create storages locally.
-However, you can keep your backup storage in the cloud by installing the program on a cloud-hosted virtual machine (e.g. Microsoft Azure Virtual Machine).
+The current version of CodeTwo Backup for Office 365 only lets you create storages locally.
+However, you can still keep your backup storage in the cloud by installing the program on a cloud-hosted virtual machine (e.g. Azure VM).
+Learn more

 We are also considering adding support for 3rd party cloud services in future releases.
 If you require such a feature, please contact us to submit your feature request.